 How to Travel to Canggu

-Canggu is well-connected with most popular places to visit in Bali, and reaching here shouldn’t be too much of an issue.
+Canggu is well-connected with the most popular places to visit in Bali, and reaching here shouldn’t be too much of an issue.

 Most arrive in Canggu via some sort of private transport, be it a taxi, rideshare, or shuttle.
 These are essentially the only way to transfer to Canggu as there is no regular public transport going here.

-Depending on where you’re coming from, I suggest booking a ride-share like Gojeck or Grab .
+Depending on where you’re coming from, I suggest booking a ride-share like Gojeck or Grab.
 They offer good rates and are safer than normal taxis.
 The problem will be getting the ride-share to come to you – Gojek and Grab are not available in every part of Bali, especially in the more remote corners of the island.

 If you can’t get a rideshare, then have your hotel or guesthouse book a ride for you.
 This method is more reliable as the driver should arrive promptly at the pick-up time and you may score a better deal.